 —partner, creative director

 Ben began his childhood with one humble aspiration: to become a Jedi Knight.
-After graduating from the Alberta College of Art & Design, and having exactly one more BDes degree in his belt than epic interstellar clashes of light vs darkness, he decided to settle for a career in graphic design.
-Cutting his teeth at international giant Critical Mass, Ben has worked for many global clients such as Clorox, Nissan, and Star Wars.
-He’s passionate about branding, food, and weird local restaurants.
+After graduating from the Alberta College of Art & Design, and having exactly one more BDes degree in his belt than space battles, he decided to settle for a career in graphic design.
+Cutting his teeth at international giant Critical Mass, Ben has worked for many global clients such as Clorox, Nissan, and—childhood goal achieved—Disney’s Star Wars.
+He’s passionate about branding, food, hockey, and anything nerdy.
 His work has been recognized by TSN, ESPN, Applied Arts, and his parents’ refrigerator.

 Raised on the shores of Vancouver Island by nature-loving DIY-er parents, Lyndsay developed an appreciation for creative expression at a young age.
 She got her start at Karo and now brings her skills with a sketchbook and a knack for conceptual thinking to the Daughter team.
 Initially intending to become an illustrator, Lyndsay graduated from the Alberta College of Art & Design with honours in graphic design and not long after found her way into the covers of children’s books and Nintendo games... and our hearts.

 Raised in small-town Ontario, Ellen escaped to the big town of Ottawa to complete a journalism degree at Carleton University.
 After realizing journalism isn’t really the heroic career she imagined, she packed up, moved to Calgary and sold out to communications.
 Starting out at the Alberta Barley Commission, Ellen learned how to a) talk to anyone about anything and b) seed and harvest a field.
 When she’s not spouting weird fun facts or talking about her favourite true crime podcasts at the Daughter office, you can find Ellen in the sun with a beer and a book.